mattmallencode/crm/README.md

 *Satisfies User Story: 2*

-A user must be able to accept an invitation to a team.
+A user must be able to accept a team invitation.
 They can achieve this by clicking the invitation link they received in their email and then logging in.
-A user may only accept the invitation if they're not already a member of a team and log in using the same email the invitation was sent to.

 #### Database Create, Read, Update, and Delete (CRUD)